soundofives/worldbuilding/Locations/15k/15k/Ethnography/Language prompts.md

 I am making a new fantasy language called Shadaean, which is based on reconstructed terms from Proto-Semitic.

 Old Hemangh
+I am making a new fantasy language called "Old Hemangh" that is based on reconstructed Proto-Southeastern Iranian, reconstructed Proto-Pashto, and modern Gandhari.

 Ancient Zviri
 I want to remind you of the fantasy language, Ancient Zviri, which is based on terms from reconstructed Proto-Caucasian and modern Lithuanian.